AlbertoBasalo/api_bun/README.md

 If you want to add a minimal security layer, then configure the `.env` file with `SECURITY=write`.
 This will require a signed token to access the resources.
 The token is generated with the `SECRET` value in the `.env` file.

+When enabled, any `POST, PUT, PATCH or DELETE` request to the API must include the token in the `Authorization` header with the `Bearer` prefix.

+The identified user `id` is also added to any posted item as `userId` property as an owner for future fine grained security.

 > [!CAUTION]
 > The token is not JWT compliant and is only a minimal security layer.